 Important: Butcher paper must be larger than Cricut EasyPress heat plate.

-Note: Butcher paper comes in each package of Infusible Ink Transfer Sheets.
+Note: Butcher paper comes in each package of Infusible Ink Transfer Sheets, and is sold separately.

 7. Place cut design face down on tote, clear liner on top.

 8. Cover design with butcher paper larger than Cricut EasyPress heat plate.